 CHRISTUS started the program in collaboration with a genetic testing lab able to provide initial resources to identify patients meeting testing criteria and deliver results that clearly laid out medical management options for each patient.
 However, managing testing results and different cancer prevention plans proved challenging.

-With those initial resources in place, the program allowed patients to gather their family history, speak with a tele-health genetic counselor, and ultimately learn about their hereditary cancer risk.
+With those initial resources in place, the program allowed patients to gather their family history, speak with a tele-genetic counselor, and ultimately learn about their hereditary cancer risk.

-CHRISTUS was doing an great job screening patients, but needed an effective way to manage them.
+CHRISTUS was doing a great job screening patients, but needed an effective way to manage them.
 Ineffectively managing patients has several consequences: